Understand the Agent Configuration

 Optional.
 An alternative URL to download precompiled kernel modules.

-Here is a sample Docker command using environment variables:
+Here is a sample Docker command using environment variables in an on-prem environment with a self-signed certificate:

 docker run \